-1.5 low-fat hot dogs [I like Hebrew National reduced-fat] ½ cup canned sauerkraut ¼ c pickled beets, drained ¼ c sliced onions ½ tsp horseradish 2 Tbsp canned white beans, drained and rinsed
+1.5 low-fat hot dogs [I like Hebrew National reduced-fat] ½ cup canned or fresh sauerkraut ¼ c pickled beets, drained ¼ c sliced onions ½ tsp horseradish 2 Tbsp canned white beans, drained and rinsed

 Put the hot dogs [frozen or thawed] and onions in a saucepan with a little water or some juice from the sauerkraut.
 Heat until the dogs are cooked and most of the liquid is evaporated.
 Remove the dogs and add remaining ingredients to the pan to heat.
 Cut the hot dogs into 5-6 pieces and put them back in the pan until all ingredients are heated through.